sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update.md

 > text section exceeds available space ...

-You have not replaced the partition file correctly.
-See the 'Change Partition table' step inside the [Windows instructions](firmware_update.md#windows_1).
+You have either not replaced the partition file correctly or failed to include the 'upload.maximum_size' argument in your compile command.
+See steps 4 through 6 above.

 **Note:** There are a variety of compile guards (COMPILE_WIFI, COMPILE_AP, etc) at the top of RTK_Everywhere.ino that can be commented out to remove them from compilation.
 This will greatly reduce the firmware size and allow for faster development of functions that do not rely on these features (serial menus, system configuration, logging, etc).